HelmholtzAI-Consultants-Munich/Micro-Nuculei-and-Nuclear-Buds-Detection/README.md

 Nuclei segmentation runs automatically when an image is loaded.
 To customize the segmentation, use the **Nuclei Segmentation** widget to adjust parameters:

+- **Model**: Ceelpose model type to use for the segmentation.
 - **Min Area**: Minimum nucleus area in pixels
-- **Cell Probability Threshold**: Cellpose confidence threshold
+- **Cell Probability**: Controls how large the masks are.
+- **Flow Threshold**: Controls the number of masks that are predicted.
 - **Diameter**: Expected nucleus diameter (0 for auto-detection)

-After changing parameters, click **Segment Nuclei** to re-run the segmentation with the new settings.
+After changing parameters, click **Apply** to see the segmentation results with the new settings.

 #### 3. Annotate Detections